BorekZnovustvoritel/Detection-for-BPC-BDS/README.md

 - `-e` specifies the path to a different env file.
 Useful when the .env has been already set for automatic group creation.
 - `--token` specifies the token to access GitLab API.
 This overrides settings from the `.env` file.
 - `-g` specifies the GitLab group ID.
 This overrides settings from the `.env` file.
+- `-s` skips short methods and functions.
+This will mostly affect setters and getters.
 - `--debug` runs the application in debug mode.
 This is discouraged when comparing more than two projects, otherwise millions of lines of output can be produced.
 - `-w` adds weight (confidence) of each match to the detailed sheet.
 The bigger the number, the more elements participated in the match.
 High-scored parts with a low confidence can expose a false-positive match.
 - `-f` runs the application in fast scan mode.
 Entities that have too different lengths of attribute lists will be skipped entirely, which can lead to skipping comparisons of entire projects.